 One of the most famous betting scandals of recent decades involved former all-star baseball player and successful manager Pete Rose, who compiled a 412-373 won/loss record managing the Cincinnati Reds.
 In 1989, investigations revealed that he had made dozens of bets for up to $10,000 on baseball games, including betting on his own team.
 He was subsequently banned from baseball for life.

-For lots more information on sports betting and related topics, check out the links on the next page.
+For lots more information on sports betting and related topics, check out the links below.